kobros-tech/documentation/content/applications/finance/fiscal_localizations/italy.rst

    - :ref:`italy/split-payment`; as a :abbr:`PA (Public Administration)` business buyer, you have to pay taxes and integrate tax information.
 Be sure that you replace the :guilabel:`0% Sale Taxes` on the Vendor Bill you received with the correct :guilabel:`Split Payment` taxes.
-   - :guilabel:`Self Consumption`; when as a business owner you use an asset that you bought for business for personal reasons instead, you have to pay those taxes you originally deducted as a business cost for it.
+   - :guilabel:`Self Consumption`; when, as a business owner, you use an asset that you bought for business for personal reasons instead, you have to pay those taxes you originally deducted as a business cost for it.